kudrom/lupulo/docs/templates.rst

 elements.
 The first element is a string that defines the url that a `twisted resource
 <https://twistedmatrix.com/documents/15.0.0/web/howto/using-twistedweb.html#resource-objects>`_
-(which is the second element) will listen to and render some information.
+(which is the second element) will listen to.

 This resource must inherit from *lupulo.http.LupuloResource* and can ask for some template with the method *get_template*.